-The Healing Separation, like the old-style “trial separation,” which involves living apart for a while, with the decision as to whether or not to end the relationship put off until some future time.
-Unlike unplanned and unstructured separations, however, the Healing Separation is a working separation, in which you and your partner dedicate yourselves to investing in your own personal growth.
-If you can create a better relationship with yourself, that can allow different and healthier relationships with others.
+The Healing Separation is like the old-style “trial separation” that involves living apart from each other for a while.
+Unlike unstructured separations, however, the Healing Separation is a working separation.
+It is a time where you and your partner dedicate yourselves to investing in your own personal growth.

-Sometimes your work during a Healing Separation may be on “the old relationship,” and sometimes it may be on “the old you.”
-The Healing Separation is a creative way to strengthen both partners and build a new relationship without dissolving the partnership.
+The Healing Separation is a creative way to strengthen both partners.
+It also helps to build a new relationship without dissolving the partnership.

 Each partner agrees to the following goals for this separation:

-1. To provide time and emotional space outside of the love relationship so I can enhance my personal, social, spiritual, and emotional growth.
+1. I will provide time and emotional space outside of the love relationship.
+This is so I can enhance my personal, spiritual, and emotional growth.

-4. To experience the social, sexual, economic, and parental stresses which can occur when I have separated from my partner.
+4. I realize I will experience social, economic, and parental stresses.
+These, of course, can occur when I separate from my partner.

-5. To allow me to determine if I can work through my process better apart than I can in the relationship.
+5. This time allows me to work through my process better apart than I can within the relationship.

-6. To experience enough emotional distance so I can separate out my issues, which have become convoluted and mixed up together with my partner’s issues in our relationship.
+6. Additionally, it helps me to experience enough emotional distance so I can separate out my issues that have become convoluted with my partner’s issues.

-7. To provide an environment to help our relationship heal, transform, evolve into a more loving and healthy relationship.
+7. It provides an environment to help our relationship heal, and transform.
+This is so it will evolve into a more loving and healthy relationship.

 Some structure and awareness can help improve the chances of success of the healing separation.
-Unplanned and unstructured separations will most likely contribute to the ending of the relationship.
-This healing separation agreement attempts to provide structure and guidelines to help make the separation a more constructive and creative experience, and to greatly enhance the growth of the relationship rather than contributing to its demise.
+Unplanned and unstructured separations will most likely contribute to the end of the relationship.
+This separation agreement attempts to provide structure and guidelines.
+This is to enhance the growth of the relationship rather than contributing to its demise.